joeycastaneda/Cantera4Web/docs/setup.md

 ## Setting up local Database
-Follow tutorial to install postrgres app (https://postgresapp.com/) -Must make a databse called postgres
+Follow tutorial to install postrgres app (https://postgresapp.com/)
+* Must make a databse called postgres
-  -Must install psycopg2 on Virtualenv
+* Must install psycopg2 on Virtualenv

 ## Running the Server
 To begin running the server use the following commands in a terminal: